 To expand the graphs featured on the page, tap the double-headed arrow in the bottom right corner of the graph.

 Complete our survey about this report

 Sum of CVA Generation by fuel type per settlement date

 BM Units that are registered in the Central Volume Allocation arrangements rather than through the Supplier Volume Allocation Arrangements have their metered data collected centrally by the Central Data Collection Agent.
 A single fuel type is assigned to each BM Unit and the sum of metered volume by fuel type is displayed by Settlement Day.

-The highest daily total generation for all fuel types was 912GWh on 7 December 2020.
+The highest daily total generation for all fuel types was 903GWh on 11 February 2021.

 Sum of CVA wind generation per settlement date

 The graph below displays the wind generation that is registered in CVA only.
 The sum of metered volume is displayed by Settlement Day.
 GB wind generation can be registered in the Central Volume Allocation (CVA) arrangements, the Supplier Volume Allocation Arrangements or may not register at all.